awsomearvinder/CSharpBook/book/page3.md

 # Data Types & Variables

 In C#, every expression evaluates to a value with a data type.
 These data types are *extremely* important to understand and work with, and will be brought up regularly so it's highly reccomended to understand these well before going on.
 Any numerical value that is a whole number is a data type called ``int``, every number with a decimal value is a type called ``float``, every True/False is a type known as ``bool``, and every set of characters is a ``string``.
-We've worked with the type's int and bool already, int can have math be done on them, and bool's are a binary true or false at any given time.
-Float's are pretty intuitive so I want talk too much about them here, but string's are different, they represent other kind's of data, data that you can't intuitively do math on.
+We've worked with the types int and bool already.
+Each data type can have different operations that can be done on them - ints can have math be done on them, and bools can be combined with logical operators that evaluates to another bool (True/False).
+Floats are pretty intuitive so I want talk too much about them here (for the most part they're similar to ints in what they can do), but strings are different, they represent other kinds of data, data that you can't intuitively do math or logic on.

-A series of characters are called strings, including everything in this blog post.
-String's are written in double quotes to help seperate them from other code.
+Strings are a series of characters.
+A good example of a string would be this page of this book, it may have numbers in it, but ultimately it's just a series of characters.
+Strings are written in double quotes to help seperate them from other code.
 If you go back to the ``System.Console.WriteLine()`` stuff you were doing in the last section, you can print out words and letters by replacing the inside of the parenthesis like so: ``System.Console.WriteLine("Hello World");``

 Using this you can print whatever you want, numbers, letters, or even emojis.
 The only mathematical operators that apply to strings are ``==`` as well as the ``+``.
-The equality check work's as normal, comparing if two string's have the same characters, but the + combines two strings.
+The equality check work's as normal - comparing if two strings have the same characters - and the ``+`` intuitively combines two strings.
 For example, ``System.Console.WriteLine("Hi " +  "John");`` would print "Hi John" on screen.

 A Table for reference with all the major data types you'll encounter day to day:
 | Type | What it stores|